datalab-org/datalab/pydatalab/docs/plugins.md

 [tool.uv.sources]
 # Pin to a specific git ref:
 datalab-app-plugin-insitu = { git = "https://github.com/datalab-org/datalab-app-plugin-insitu.git", rev = "v0.4.1" }
-# Or point at a local checkout (paths are resolved relative to pydatalab/):
+# Or point at a local checkout (paths are resolved relative to plugins.toml itself):
-my-local-plugin = { path = "../../my-local-plugin", editable = true }
+my-local-plugin = { path = "../my-local-plugin", editable = true }
 ```

 To install *datalab* together with the declared plugins: